Which DISC Personality Type is Most Suited to be a Leader?

-It's tempting to assume that there is one disc personality type that's most naturally suited to lead.
+It's tempting to assume that there is one DISC personality type that's most naturally suited to lead.
 The truth is that great leaders come in all personality types.

 Why a D Style Personality Makes a Great Leader